-The City shall adopt and seek to maintain a LOS standard of "D" for peak hour conditions for all roadways within the City, which is the accepted LOS for urban areas.
+The City shall adopt and seek to maintain a Level of Service (LOS) standard of "D" for peak hour conditions for all roadways within the City.
 The City, through the Land Development Code and review process, will establish analysis and review criteria.
-Roadways unable to obtain the adopted LOS due to environmental constraints, or those not financially feasible, will be identified as constrained or backlogged roadways.
+Roadways unable to obtain the adopted

+LOS due to environmental constraints or are not financially feasible will be identified as constrained or backlogged roadways.

-For informational purposes, the existing roadway LOS is identified in Table TR-1 Map Figure TR-2, which also compiled from Sarasota County data identifies the number of lanes by segment, the traffic count year used to determine the annual average daily traffic (AADT) volume, the peak hour peak direction (PHPD) volume, and the calculated LOS.
+For informational purposes, the existing roadway LOS is identified in Table TR-1, which also identifies the number of lanes by segment, the traffic count year used to determine the annual average daily traffic (AADT) volume, the peak hour peak direction (PHPD) volume, and the calculated LOS.
 Map TR-2 illustrates the existing LOS.
-The most recent data table is available annually through the Sarasota County Transportation Planning Division.